mirirtiqa/firefly-app/README.md

 The problem chosen : Continuous Optimisation problem

-This problem was chosen to solve using Firefly Algorithm.

 In this repo, two cases were tackled:
 1. a multimodal cubic function was chosen as an objective function.